NerdCedricYay/beir/beir/assignment 2/README.md

 - Neural reranking performed better with full text, not preprocessed text.
 - Neural reranking also helped a lot in capturing semantic relationships between queries and documents.
 - Alpha can be tuned to change the balance between neural and classical.
 - Quality of performance varied depending on parameters set for neural models.
-Example: Vector size of 256 vs 1024 gave a higher map score for Doc2Vec.
+Example: Vector size of 256 gave lower scores than a vector size of 1024 .
-- Although having neural models is good, implementing a weaker model such as Doc2Vec for only an increase of roughly 0.02% MAP score can be seen as unecessary.
+- Although having neural models can imporve accuracy, implementing a weaker model such as Doc2Vec for only an increase of roughly 0.02% MAP score can be seen as unecessary.